 Hotel Wastewater Green Infrastructure Treatment System, Guánica, Puerto Rico

-Vetiver grass growing in the new rainwater garden
+Vetiver grass growing in the new Bioreactor Garden

 Project Summary

 A 27-room hotel in Guánica, Puerto Rico was experiencing wastewater overflows in their On-Site Disposal System (OSDS).
-Ridge to Reefs designed and installed a rain garden to treat and remove the wastewater.
+Ridge to Reefs designed and installed a Bioreactor Garden to treat and remove the wastewater.
 During the project, the team realized that the OSDS was only overflowing on Saturday evenings around 6PM - when many people were showering before going out to dinner for the night.
-The efficacy of this rainwater garden project serves as a model for future green infrastructure projects.
+The efficacy of this Bioreactor Garden project serves as a highly climate resilient model for future green infrastructure projects.

 Problem